 (THE TRUE BELIEVER exits and THE BEAUTIFUL ONE follows, taking the world with them.)

-(Concerned that it somehow went wrong, the OUTCASTS unsuccessfully work to practice their breathing and re-establish a lost cohesiveness.
+(Concerned that it somehow went wrong, the OUTCASTS practice their vocalizing and breathing in an unsuccessful attempt to re-establish a lost cohesiveness.
 Each successive failed effort elicits targeted two-on-one gestures of blame whose directionality is primarily determined by who reacts first and most aggressively.
 The default and expected response to this blame is an immediate cowering apologeticness which, when deemed appropriately self-flagellating by the other two, allows the process to continue and a new attempt at unison breathing to be made.
 This is all done with a pretense of pleasant collaboration, through which—conspicuously, unnaturally—exasperation does not ever seep, even as increasingly strange and howling sounds come from the three.)

 (THE BEAUTIFUL ONE materializes the bathroom and stands at the mirror, staring at himself.
 Just at himself, calm, with neither the practiced bravado nor horror of the last time.
 THE POWERFUL ONE enters.)